dynup/kpatch/README.md

 Get involved
 ------------

-If you have feedback or you want to contribute, feel free to join the mailing list at https://www.redhat.com/mailman/listinfo/kpatch and say hello.
+If you have questions, feedback, or you'd like to contribute, feel free to join the mailing list at https://www.redhat.com/mailman/listinfo/kpatch and say hi.

 License